 You can’t be all things to all people.
 It is just not going to happen.

-This is true on a personal basis, and it is definitely true when it comes to your branding.
+This is true on a personal basis, especially regarding your branding.

 You can’t position your brand so that it is the Swiss army knife of your industry.
 As the old saying goes, “Jack of all trades, master of none.”

-In this day and age, you establish a higher degree of credibility if you are micro-specialized.
+In this day and age, you establish a higher credibility if you are micro-specialized.

 This is why it is extremely important to finely tune your brand so that it is closely associated with a tight range of subject matters.

 The sooner you do it, the sooner your brand becomes successful.